teaglesconsulting/www.AnchorRockFoundation.org/content/pages/COVID-19.md

 ---
-title: 'COVID-19'
+title: COVID-19
-subtitle: 'What Are We Doing Now And Why?'
+subtitle: What Are We Doing Now And Why?
+published: true
+heading: COVID-19

 ---
 __We believe that the bottom line is to help heal our communities__ and to make them healthier, safer, stronger and more responsive over all—one person at a time or on a more massive scale.
 In the current healthcare climate, one way we can help most effectively is as follows: